 The time defined with parameter ---time will in no case have priority over the maximum execution time associated with the QOS of the job.

-To check the status of the jobs sent by the user the command will be:
+As previously indicated, to check the status of the jobs submitted by the user the command will be:

 Each QOS (Quality Of Services) allows you to customize various parameters such as the maximum time a job can run, the maximum number of cores that can be requested by a user or which users can send jobs to that partition.
 The default QOS used by users if nothing is specified is the normal QOS.